 Protected Species

 Literature and database searches were conducted using information from the FWS, the Florida Fish and Wildlife Conservation Commission (FWC), and the Florida Natural Areas Inventory (FNAI).
-Based on information collected from these sources, state and federally protected species that have historically been documented in the project area or may occur within or adjacent to the project area and the anticipated project impact are discussed below.
+Based on information collected from these sources, state and federally protected species that have historically been documented in the project area or may occur within or adjacent to the project area and the anticipated project impact, are discussed below.

 Five state-listed species are documented from, or have the potential to, occur in the project area: